 The AJO accepts online submission of manuscripts through Elsevier Editorial System.
 When a manuscript is submitted online, authors, selected reviewers, editors, and the AJO office can track the progression of the manuscript until a final disposition is made.

-Elsevier Editorial System. can be accessed at ees.elsevier.com/ajo/; alternatively, links to the online submission system are available at AJO.com.
+Elsevier Editorial System can be accessed at ees.elsevier.com/ajo/.
 On the Elsevier Editorial System front page, click the "Register" link to input your demographics and set up your account.
 After your registration is complete, a notice will be sent to your e-mail address indicating your user ID and your password.
 Use this information to log in to Elsevier Editorial System as an author by choosing the "Login" link on the toolbar and select "Submit New Manuscript."
 Follow the prompts to complete your submission according to the specifications below.
 Contact the Editorial Office if you have any problems or questions.
 You may change your password to something more familiar to you, or update any personal information including your e-mail address, at any time by clicking on the Change Details link icon at the top of your screen.
-Abstract, Disclosure, Contributions of Authors form, Manuscript, Tables, and Figures must be prepared as SEPARATE, individual files; the system requires that each of these files be uploaded separately and blocks incomplete manuscripts from being submitted to the office.
+Abstract, Manuscript, Tables, and Figures must be prepared as SEPARATE, individual files; the system requires that each of these files be uploaded separately and blocks incomplete manuscripts from being submitted to the office.
 Although Elsevier Editorial System presently accepts many file formats for the peer-review process, authors should use only those formats that are acceptable to the publisher, Elsevier, in order to ensure proper publication in the print issues.
 Please refer to the following individual sections for specific file requirements for text, tables, and figures.
 Each uploaded file must have a corresponding file extension (such as .doc, .tif).
 Adherence to the guidelines is essential, and faulty manuscripts will be returned to authors for correction before peer-review or simply rejected.If the AJO office uploads a manuscript on behalf of an author, the Corresponding Author will receive an e-mail receipt of the manuscript and related notices regarding the manuscript.
 Once a manuscript has been uploaded into the system, status updates are available by logging into Corresponding Author's account.
 Submit your article

 Please submit your article via http://ees.elsevier.com/ajo.